 Indeed, Quartzsite, Arizona houses the largest gathering of RVs anywhere in the world!

-There is so much space to camp for free, or for very cheap on public land, and people KNOW it.
+There is so much space to camp for free, or for very cheap on public land, and the word is out.

-Here's the thing.
-You are likely going to fall into one of two camps.
+But here's the kicker.
+After you visit, you'll likely fall into one of two camps.

-You're bound to either love The Show/Quartzsite or you will hate it.
+You're bound to either love The Show/Quartzsite or you will haaaaate it.

-If you love it, I suppose you will be loving the menagerie of outdoor 'stores', tent sales, and a wide variety of yard sale type of items.
+If you love it, I suppose you will love the menagerie of outdoor 'stores', tent sales, and a wide variety of yard sale type of items.

 If you don't like it, there's only really one other reason to ever go and it's the only reason I ever go now: to meet up with friends who will be there.

 It is a great winter social hub.

-Wintertime is known as RVers 'social season' as we are all pushed so far south to escape the cold.
+Wintertime is known as RVers 'social season' as most are pushed south to escape the cold and snow.

-Quartzsite, AZ is a place some RVers stay for the whole season.
+Quartzsite, AZ is where some RVers stay for the whole season.

 At only about 850 feet in elevation, Quartzsite (otherwise known as 'Q') is a warm Arizona destination for wintertime RVers.

 In fact, it's so expansive that many RVing clubs and groups have their biggest gatherings in Quartzsite in January.